bagisto/user-guide/src/configure/omnibus.md

 # Omnibus Price Disclosure

-The EU Omnibus Directive requires a store that announces a discount to show the lowest price it charged for that product in the 30 days before the discount.
-Bagisto can record product prices as they change and show that lowest price next to a discounted price on the storefront.
-This section is available in Bagisto 2.5.
+The EU Omnibus Directive requires a store that announces a price reduction to show the lowest price it charged for that product in the 30 days before the reduction.
+Bagisto can record product prices over time and show that lowest price with a discounted price on the product page.

 ## Turn on price disclosure